bittorrent/go-btfs/README.md

 (host) docker restart btfs1
 ```

-You can access the container from the host with http://localhost:8080/hostui .
+You can access the container from the host with http://localhost:5001/webui.

 Execute commands within the docker container:
 ```
-docker exec CONTAINER btfs add --chunker=reed-solomon FILE
+docker exec CONTAINER btfs add FILE
 ```

 ## Getting Started